 In fact, its frequent sales slumps have been attributed to “a dearth of new styles,” as noted by the New York Times this year.
 The teen retailers that have not succumbed to this model have significantly struggled (think: Abercrombie and co.) or more or less gone away altogether (a la dELiA*s, Wet Seal, etc.).

 But this was not the end for American Apparel.
-In fact, the company announced plans to keep its manufacturing operations in Los Angeles – despite some talk to outsourcing a fraction of its goods – and its 130 stores in the United States open, and has not announced any layoffs since its October 2015 bankruptcy filing.
+In fact, the company announced plans to keep its manufacturing operations in Los Angeles – despite some talk to outsourcing a fraction of its goods – and its 130 stores in the United States open.
 According to Reuters, “The big loser from the bankruptcy will be founder Dov Charney.
 His 42 percent stake in the company, which is held as collateral by New York hedge fund Standard General LP, will be wiped out, along with that of other shareholders.”